Princess Clémentine of Belgium: Death of Queen Marie Henriette

 The Queen's health suddenly declined starting in June 1902.
 During this period, King Leopold II was in France, while Clémentine remained at the Palace of Laeken.
 The absence of her younger daughter was probably due to the disagreement between Marie Henriette and Clémentine, who had always shown a certain preference for her father.
 However, Marie Henriette could count on the dedication of Baron Auguste Goffinet.
 She died on 19 September 1902 at her villa in Spa.
-The day after her death, Leopold II returned from Bagnères-de-Luchon where he was on vacation with his last mistress, Blanche dit Caroline Lacroix, the "Baroness of Vaughan".
+The day after her death, Leopold II returned from Bagnères-de-Luchon where he was on vacation with his last mistress, Blanche dite Caroline Lacroix, the "Baroness of Vaughan".
 When he arrived in Spa, the King found his daughter Clémentine there; but learning that Stéphanie is also present and praying in front of her mother's remains, he refused to meet her.
 Stéphanie was forced to leave Spa and went to Brussels where she was acclaimed by the people who supported her.
 Louise, the eldest of the late Queen's daughters, being interned, did not go to Belgium.